dholab/AVRL-pango-updator/README.md

 ## Overview

 This pipeline was designed to update Pangolin lineages for an arbitrary number of SARS-CoV-2 consensus sequences and then extend these findings with some additional analysis.
-In all, the pipeline goes through three major steps
+In all, the pipeline goes through three major steps:

 1. Ensuring that it uses the most updated version of [Pangolin](https://github.com/cov-lineages/pangolin) to reclassify any number of FASTA-formatted consensus sequences. _NOTE:_ This pipeline does not assemble consensus sequences itself.
 These files must be produced beforehand.
 2. Identifying putative prolonged infections from the now-reclassified consensus sequences.